Nemocas/AbstractAlgebra.jl/docs/src/submodule.md

 (2//1, -1//1)

 julia> N, f = sub(V, [m, n])
-(Subspace over Rationals with 2 generators and no relations, Hom: subspace over Rationals with 2 generators and no relations -> vector space of dimension 2 over rationals)
+(Subspace over rationals with 2 generators and no relations, Hom: subspace over rationals with 2 generators and no relations -> vector space of dimension 2 over rationals)

 ```